 Aaron's third Topps card marks the third year in a row that the card maker used the same portrait painting.
 Recycling images was a common practice back then too.
 But it's tough to argue against the 1956 Topps Baseball design.
 What's intriguing about this card is the background.
 It's made to look like that's Aaron sliding in the background.
 It's actually Willie Mays.

 Topps used to print cards for the South American market, which have been dubbed Topps Venezuelan.
 Rare to begin with compared to their American counterparts, they're extremely scarce today due to the fact that few still exist.
 It was common in the region for cards to get glued into albums.
 As a result, Topps Venezuelan cards were printed on card stock that was flimsy and not very good quality.
 Not many have survived and those that have are usually in rough shape.
-The card pictured below, which is in far from top condition, sold on eBay for $1,621 on February 17, 2015.

 The 2003 Topps Stadium Club Co-Signers Hank Aaron and Willie Mays dual autograph is the first time the two legends signed the same card.
 At the time it came out, they were first and third in career home runs.
 Both autographs are on-card.
 They both had stronger penmanship than later cards where their age has made it tougher.
 Factor all these together and you've got one of the greatest Hank Aaron cards ever.